Astrophysics at the UTFSM

 https://ui.adsabs.harvard.edu/abs/2020MNRAS.499L.121L/abstract

-The Extragalactic Astrophysics group at Campus San Joaquin will address fundamental questions in the fields of cosmology, the large-scale structure of the Universe (LSS), galaxy formation and evolution, and the halo-galaxy connection.
+The Extragalactic Astrophysics group will address fundamental questions in the fields of cosmology, the large-scale structure of the Universe (LSS), galaxy formation and evolution, and the halo-galaxy connection.
 Particular emphasis will be given to projects lying in the interface between galaxy evolution and cosmology.
 These two fields have progressively converged into an overlapping research space in the context of next-generation cosmological surveys.
 Cosmology needs information about the properties of galaxies, not only for targeting and completeness purposes, but also in order to optimize the LSS mapping and the extraction of cosmological information from (LSS) multi-tracer samples.
-The formation and evolution of galaxies, on the other hand, cannot be disconnected from that of their hosting halos, which is dictated, to a high degree, by the amount of dark matter and dark energy present in the Universe.
+The formation and evolution of galaxies, on the other hand, cannot be disconnected from that of their hosting halos and large scale-structure, which plays a fundamental role in driving their evolution.

-The San Joaquin group aims at integrating multiple observational and theoretical techniques in order to shed light onto the above interconnected research fields.
+The extragalactic group aims at integrating multiple observational and theoretical datasets and techniques in order to shed light onto the above interconnected research fields.
 Among these tools : N-body numerical simulations of dark matter, hydrodynamical simulations for the baryonic component, cosmological survey data, semi-analytical models of galaxy formation and evolution and/or machine learning techniques.
+In terms of datasets, we are leading and also participate in several observing campaigns designed to understand the effect of environment on galaxy properties, including the large 4MOST Chilean Cluster Galaxy Evolution Survey, CHANCES which will obtain spectra for over 300.000 galaxies in and around 100 of the most massive clusters and superclusters in the low-z Universe.

-We are also interested in developing new research lines, particularly related to a) machine learning applied to cosmology and the halo-galaxy connection, and b) gravitational waves (GW) as tracers of the LSS.
+We are also interested in developing new research lines, particularly related to a) machine learning applied to galaxy properties, large-scale structure, cosmology and the halo-galaxy connection, and b) gravitational waves (GW) as tracers of the LSS.

 This line addresses study of the Large-Scale Structure (LSS) of the Universe from theory, simulations, and observations.
 Particular emphasis is given to elucidating the physical origins of secondary halos bias (the secondary dependencies of halo bias on halo properties at fixed mass) and investigating the manifestation of these effects on the galaxy population (galaxy assembly bias).